Skip to main content Skip to navigation

 The same world, renamed from Little Luna to Nestria after Swift’s mother, reappears in Tom Swift and the Asteroid Pirates (1969), where it has become a habitable base for both the Swifts and the aforementioned menace.

-In all of these stories explanations are provided for why the second moon has never been seen: it may be tiny, may not exist in our space time, may be newly brought into orbit, or may exist only for a few brief weeks or months before orbital decay.
+In all of the stories mentioned above, explanations are provided for why the second moon has never been seen: it may be tiny, may not exist in our space time, may be newly brought into orbit, or may exist only for a few brief weeks or months before orbital decay.

 Another children’s novel takes verisimilitude a step further.
 Second Satellite (yes, a third one!) by Robert S Richardson was published in 1956.
 It follows young Cyril Westcott, known as Cy, who is the son of a prominent astronomer.
-Initially unenthused by the prospect of spending a summer holiday at a mountain observatory, he is gradually drawn into the thrill of discovery - especially when he discovers that his father is hunting for an extremely faint second moonlet, and learns to help out:
+Initially unenthused by the prospect of spending a summer holiday at a mountain observatory, he is gradually drawn into the thrill of discovery - especially when he discovers that his father is hunting for an extremely faint second moonlet, and learns to help out with the search himself:

 Book cover of The Second Satellite by Robert S Richardson (own collection)